terraform-ibm-modules/terraform-ibm-secrets-manager/solutions/fully-configurable/provisioning_secrets_groups.md

 ]
 ```

 It is a list of objects, so you can specify as many secrets groups as you wish.
+If you do not want to create any secret groups, pass a value of `[]`.

 ## Options: